 Hit the Phoenix Links

 With plentiful sunshine and favorable weather year-round, Phoenix is known as a premier golf destination.
-Book a tee time at a public golf course where you can enjoy a great 18 or even learn a few tips from the world-class Golf Academy at the Legacy Golf Club.
-Tee off a game with incredible mountain views, try Raven Golf Club, which has been recognized as one of the top golf courses in Arizona.
+Book a tee time at a public golf course in Phoenix where you can enjoy a great 18 or even learn a few tips from the world-class Golf Academy at the Legacy Golf Club.
+Tee off a game with incredible mountain views at one of the best golf courses in Arizona, Raven Golf Club Phoenix.
 Challenge yourself at the site of the 2020-2022 NCAA Men’s and Women’s Golf Championships, Grayhawk Golf Club, where you can try your hand at two separate courses used for championship games.
 Trying to get in a quick nine?
 Visit Palo Verde Golf Course, a challenging executive course that features three par fours and six par threes.
 Choose from five 18-hole championship courses or three 9-hole courses at Phoenix Golf.
 Or golf at some of Arizona’s best golf courses located in Phoenix’s metro while enjoying desert views at Troon Golf.

-Phoenix is a sports mecca, hosting everything from golf and hockey to football and basketball!
+The Valley of the Sun is a sports haven, hosting Phoenix athletic events for everything from golf and hockey to football and basketball!
 Want a pro football team to cheer for?
 Head to State Farm Stadium to root for the Arizona Cardinals (NFL).
 More interested in pro baseball?
 Take in an Arizona Diamondbacks (MLB) game at Chase Field.
-Or maybe you’re hoping to cool down with some hockey, in which case you can catch the Arizona Coyotes (NHL) on the ice at Gila River Arena.
-What about basketball?
-Phoenix is a great place for professional hoops lovers, as it features both the Phoenix Suns (NBA) and the Phoenix Mercury (WNBA), both of which play at Talking Stick Resort Arena.
-Of course, the city has plenty of college sports, too, with the Division I NCAA men and women’s athletic programs at Arizona State University.
+Cool down with some hockey by catching an Arizona Coyotes (NHL) game on the ice at Gila River Arena.
+Cheer on the Phoenix Suns (NBA) and the Phoenix Mercury (WNBA), both of which play at Talking Stick Resort Arena.
+Support ASU athletics with Division I NCAA men’s and women’s athletic programs at Arizona State University.
 Don’t miss the WM Phoenix Open—also known as “the greatest show on grass”—an annual PGA Tour stop.
 Attend a tour spot on the LPGA with a concert on the course, the Carlisle Arizona Women’s Golf Classic.
 Watch the final event of the season on the U.S.-based PGA Tour Champions at the Charles Schwab Championship.

-Moving to Phoenix?
+Living in Phoenix?
 Extra Space Storage has convenient storage facilities throughout the Phoenix metro, so we can help with your transition.
-Find a storage unit near you!
+Find cheap storage units in Phoenix!